 However, you can get even more specific with how you issue a power of attorney, especially when and how that power goes into effect.

 With this legal document, a power of attorney “springs” to your named agent when you as the principal become incapacitated.
 You secure a springing power of attorney by describing the exact way(s) in which you would become so incapacitated that you can’t take care of yourself.
 You then would have a doctor sign it along with you and your agent(s) in the presence of a notary public.

 The Pros and Cons of a Springing Power of Attorney?

 Many people like the idea of a springing POA because they want to control their situation and circumstances for as long as possible.
-While that makes sense, as it can be challenging to hand over responsibility for your life while you’re still able to function almost normally, problems can arise over the definition of “incapacitated.”
+It can be challenging to hand over responsibility for your life while you’re still able to function almost normally While that makes sense, problems can arise over the definition of “incapacitated.”

 For example, another family member who isn’t your agent could dispute your health status.
 Your doctors and the disputing person’s doctors would need to examine you to verify your condition.
 These medical and legal conflicts could last weeks.